 Usually, getting an app live on Google Play takes a few hours.
-For the App Store, it’s a few weeks.
-We can’t really say how long the errors will influence current and new users while the apps are in the review process.
+For the App Store, it is a few weeks.
+We ca not really say how long the errors will influence current and new users while the apps are in the review process.

 Testing mobile applications has saved more than one app from terrible reviews and audience loss.